4lge/getdivi/README.md

 npm install

-Files can no longer be deownloaded
+Files can no longer be downloaded

 ˋ# npm run get clean pdf mergeˋ